michall-m/flame-basics/README.md

 ## 5. Environment configuration description
 [Flame's ubuntu setup guide][flame setup]

 A Kubernetes cluster can be deployed on either physical or virtual machines.
-In our case it will be a local linux machine.
+In our case, it will be a local linux machine.

 To get started with Kubernetes development, one can use Minikube.
 Minikube is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
 Minikube is available for Linux, macOS, and Windows systems.
 The Minikube CLI provides basic bootstrapping operations for working with your cluster, including start, stop, status, and delete.